What are Non-GAAP Earnings?

 Pro-Forma Earnings

-Pro-forma earnings exclude certain costs or expenses that the company believes don’t accurately represent its profitability.
-Proforma earnings exclude large expenses that the company does not believe to be recurring. i.e., purchasing a new building.
-Also, pro-forma earnings are typically used to show investors what management thinks their true operating income is.
+Pro-forma earnings exclude expenses that the company does not believe to be recurring. i.e., one-time restructuring expenses.
+Also, pro-forma earnings are typically used to show investors what management thinks its true net income is.

 Criticisms

-Non-GAAP earnings often face criticism because they try to show the companies results in the best possible light.
-Critics believe that non-GAAP earnings sometimes exclude recurring costs by labeling them as non-reoccurring or one-time expenses.
+Non-GAAP earnings often face criticism because they try to show the companies’ results in the best possible light.
+Critics believe that non-GAAP earnings sometimes exclude recurring costs by labeling them as non-recurring or one-time expenses.

 In addition, non-GAAP earnings are not standardized, making it difficult to compare with the earnings of competing companies.
 Thus, investors should look at non-GAAP earnings with a critical eye.